zimeng44/Foley-Gen/README.md

 ## Introduction:

 Foley-Gen is a generative machine learning model that generates noval foley sounds in 7 categories: Dog Bark, Footstep, Gunshot, Typing on Keyboard, Moving Motor Vehicle, Rain, Sneeze Cough.
+Our training dataset consists of 5,496 sound clips from the UrbanSound8K, FSD50K, and BBC Sound Effects datasets.

 ## Usage: